Central sets and infinite monochromatic exponential patterns: The context

-A branch of combinatorics, usually named Arithmetic Ramsey Theory, focuses on partition properties of the following kind: ``Given a family of \emph{patterns} $\mathfrak{P}\subset\mathcal{P}(\N)$ defined by arithmetic means, and given an arbitrary finite \emph{coloring} (partition) $\N=C_1\cup\ldots\cup C_r$ of the natural numbers (or of the integers), is it always possible to find a pattern $P\in\mathfrak{P}$ which is \emph{monochromatic}, that is, $P\subseteq C_i$ for some $i$?"
+Let us briefly recall the scope of this research.
+An area of combinatorics, usually named ``\emph{Arithmetic Ramsey Theory}," focuses on partition properties of the following kind: ``Given a family of \emph{patterns} $\mathfrak{P}\subset\mathcal{P}(\N)$ defined by arithmetic means, and given an arbitrary finite \emph{coloring} (partition) $\N=C_1\cup\ldots\cup C_r$ of the natural numbers, is it always possible to find a pattern $P\in\mathfrak{P}$ which is \emph{monochromatic}, \emph{i.e.}, such that $P\subseteq C_i$ for some $i$?"
+More generally, similar results are investigated in the context of semigroups.

-Historically, the first result in Arithmetic Ramsey Theory is considered to be Schur's Theorem \cite{sc}, that dates back to 1916.
-As a combinatorial lemma towards his result that Fermat's last theorem fails in all sufficiently large finite fields $\Z_p$, I. Schur showed the following property: ``In every finite coloring $\N=C_1\cup\ldots\cup C_r$ there exists a monochromatic \emph{Schur triple} $\{a, b, a+b\}\subseteq C_i$."\footnote {~Actually, Schur proved the finite version of that result: ``For every $r$ there exists $N$ such that in every $r$-coloring $\{1,\ldots,N\}=C_1\cup\ldots\cup C_r$ there exists a monochromatic triple $\{a, b, a+b\}\subseteq C_i$."} Several decades passed before that result was generalized in 1970 by J. Folkman and J. Sanders independently, to similar patterns originating from sequences of arbitrary finite length.
+Historically, one of the first results in Arithmetic Ramsey Theory is considered to be Schur's Theorem \cite{sc} of 1916.
+In that paper it was proved that for every $n$, there exist non-trivial solutions to Fermat's equation $x^n+y^n\equiv z^n\mod p$ for all sufficiently large primes $p$.
+As a preliminary combinatorial lemma towards that result, I. Schur showed the following property: ``In every finite coloring $\N=C_1\cup\ldots\cup C_r$ there exists a monochromatic triple $\{a, b, a+b\}\subseteq C_i$".\footnote {~Actually, Schur proved the finite version of that result: ``For every $r$ there exists $N$ such that in every $r$-coloring $\{1,\ldots,N\}=C_1\cup\ldots\cup C_r$ there exists a monochromatic triple $\{a, b, a+b\}\subseteq C_i$."
+With a compactness argument, it is shown that the finite and infinite versions follow directly from each other.} Several decades passed before that result was generalized to sums of arbitrary length by V.I.
+Arnoutov \cite{ar}, J. Folkman, and J. Sanders \cite{san} independently of each other.\footnote {~A historical account about the correct credit for this theorem can be found in \cite[\S 8]{so}.}